mgway/skillbook/README.md

 * postgresql-server-dev-X.Y
 * python >= 3.3
 * redis >= 2.6
-* virtualenv is nice to have but isn't strictly required
+* venv is nice to have but isn't strictly required

 **For production:**